Denmark Job Interview Tips

 Sometimes a Polaroid photograph is taken during the first job interview.

 Psychological tests are becoming increasingly popular in Denmark.
 Larger companies in particular use them.
-During such tests, which can last up to three days, the aptitude, intelligence, social and communication skills and management qualities are tested.
+During such tests, which can last up to three days, aptitude, intelligence, social and communication skills and management qualities are tested.
 The job simulation test is also frequently used.
 A medical examination is required for some occupations and some employers test all their prospective employees for drug abuse.

 Do not forget to write a thank you letter, to thank the interviewers.
 Employers regard this as an indication of your final interest in the position.
 Subsequently follow-up by letter, email or phone call.